konradmy/hypegraph_nn/README.md

 * hypergraph_nn/hypergraph_nn/
   * data - devided further into subdirectories for datasets.
 Each subdirectory contains scripts and files for Data Load and Transformation (described in 'Load' and 'Transformation' in 'Data Pipeline' section)
   * datasets - devided further into subdirectories for datasets.
 Each subdirectory contains scripts and files for PyTorch Datasets (described in 'PyTorch Dataset' in 'Data Pipeline' section)
-  * models - contains scripts for GNN models
+  * models - contains scripts for GNN models (described in 'Models' section)

 ## Examples
 Once datapipeline has been run 'run.sh' script can be executed to run training loops for each model.